PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

   * This only works if using a parameter file, since the Windows command line parser removes ^
 * Use `$` to indicate the object names must end with the text, for example `Report$` to end with Report
 * Other RegEx qualifiers are supported; matches are case insensitive

+Use `/DataExportOrder` to define a text file with table names (one name per line) defining the order that data should be exported from tables
+* Should have table names only, without schema
+* Tables not listed in this file will have their data exported alphabetically by table name
+* If the first line is Table_Name, will assume that it is a header line (and will thus ignore it)

 Use `/Schema` or `/DefaultSchema` to define the default schema name to use when exporting data from tables
 * Entries in the `/DataTables` file will override this default schema